-In addition, Music Makers will be celebrating a musical genre prevalent to Missouri with a monthly Blues Jam.
-Starting this Saturday and held on the second Saturday of each month from 2 to 4 p.m., the music store will come alive to some old fashioned, bone chilling, emotion building, down home blues.
+In addition, Music Makers will also be celebrating a musical genre prevalent to Missouri with a monthly Blues Jam.
+Starting this Saturday and held on the second Saturday of each month from 2-4 p.m., the music store will come alive to some old-fashion, bone-chilling, emotion-building, down-home blues.
 Whether you enjoy the sounds of BB King and Eric Clapton, Muddy Waters or Bessie Smith, Music Makers Blues Jams will remind you what the blues is all about.

-During the Blues Jams, musicians must still bring their own equipment, but they can plug in during these session.
+During the Blues Jams, musicians must still bring their own equipment, but they can plug in during these sessions.

-Both the Acoustic Jam and the Blues Jam are free to the public and area musicians are encourage to stop by and join in.
+Both the Acoustic Jam and the Blues Jam are free to the public and area musicians are encouraged to stop by and join in.

 “This is not just a Farmington thing,” Wisdom said.
 “This is for anyone in the surrounding area.
 We use to have people from all over join us, and I hope we do again.
 It’s just a great opportunity for people to get together and enjoy music.”

-For more information contact Music Makers and Academy at 573-756-3514 or reach them on their website at musicmakersfarmingtonmo.com and take a moment to like their Facebook page.
+For more information, contact Music Makers and Academy at 756-3514 or reach them on their website at musicmakersfarmingtonmo.com and take a moment to like their Facebook page.